potash/drain/README.md

 ## Introduction

-Drain integrates Python machine learning tasks with [drake](https://github.com/Factual/drake), resulting in a robust and efficient machine learning pipeline.
-Drain additionally provides a library of methods for both the processing data going into the pipeline and exploration of models coming out of the pipeline.
+Drain integrates Python with [drake](https://github.com/Factual/drake), resulting in a robust and efficient machine learning pipeline tool.
+Drain additionally provides a library of pipeline steps for processing data, training models, making predictions, and analyzing results.

-`drake` is a useful data science pipeline tool because it allows the user to define dependencies between files (usually the inputs and outputs of data processing steps) in a simple-to-read bash file.
-Once the dependency graph (a DAG) is defined, `drake` can take care of running all the steps necessary to produce a desired step's output. `drake` also looks out for changes to files (by inspecting their timestamp); if a file gets updated, `drake` can re-run only those steps that are children of said file.

-While highly useful, our data science pipelines frequently require features that `drake` does not provide.
-Thus, while `drain` relies on `drake` behind the scenes, it offers a different and extended interface:
+> Drake is a simple-to-use, extensible, text-based data workflow tool that organizes command execution around data and its dependencies.
+Data processing steps are defined along with their inputs and outputs and Drake automatically resolves their dependencies and calculates:
+- which commands to execute (based on file timestamps)
+-    in what order to execute the commands (based on dependencies)

+Drain builds on drake and adds:

-1. In `drain`, a step does not need to produce a file.
+1. Steps need not produce file outputs.
 This way, you can define a DAG of steps, and decide later which parts of it should be cached, and which steps should always re-run.
 This allows the user to think of steps as natural units of work (instead of as file-producing units of work).
 For